 Following the success of Wooing Tree Vineyard, owners Steve and Thea Farquharson are applying the same innovative, forward-thinking approach to develop the Wooing Tree Estate.
 With this move in a new direction they hope to not only transform their business, but also help Cromwell to grow as a hub of tourism.

-Those familiar with the Wooing Tree Vineyard will know that it lies on the very outskirts of Cromwell.
+Those familiar with the Wooing Tree Vineyard will know that it lies across the road from the “big fruit” of Cromwell.
 When they first purchased their land, there was little around them, but, over the years the town has grown and expanded, and they now find themselves virtually in the middle of town, says Steve; which led them into thinking about how the land was being used, and what it could be in the future.

 “We decided to re-zone the land – to develop a boutique vineyard estate, offering opportunities for a mix of premium residential homes and selected hospitality and retail, designed to support the local wine and tourism industry.”